AbsaOSS/enceladus/README.md

 For more information on these options see the official documentation on running Spark on Yarn:
 [https://spark.apache.org/docs/latest/running-on-yarn.html](https://spark.apache.org/docs/latest/running-on-yarn.html)

-The list of all options for running Standardization, Conformance and the combined Standardization and Conformance:
+The list of all options for running Standardization, Conformance and the combined Standardization And Conformance jobs:

 |            Option                     |                           Description                                                                                                                                                       |
 |---------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|